University of Wisconsin Milwaukee (Master’s Degree in Economics)

-Dr. Anselmo Villarreal is the President and CEO of La Casa de Esperanza, Inc. (La Casa) a community-based organization dedicated to serving Waukesha’s low-income and Latino population since 1966.
-With 28 years of experience in non-profit management, Anselmo’s primary responsibility as President and CEO is to provide strategic vision, planning, and direction of the organization under the guidance of the Board of Directors and in line with the organizational mission.
+Dr. Anselmo Villarreal has served as President and CEO of Southwest Key Programs since February 2021.
+Prior to this, he held the role of President and CEO of La Casa de Esperanza, Inc. (La Casa) a community-based organization dedicated to serving Waukesha’s low-income and Latino population since 1966.
+With 28 years of experience in non-profit management, Anselmo’s primary responsibility as President and CEO of La Casa was to provide strategic vision, planning, and direction of the organization under the guidance of the Board of Directors and in line with the organizational mission.

 Dr. Villarreal completed two terms of 3 years each, with the Mexican government as the Wisconsin representative of the Institute of Mexicans Abroad, specifically as a member of the Economic Commission of the Institute, which addresses issues related to commerce, community reinvestment, consumer protection regulations, consumer credit, financial privacy and security, electronic banking and general financial services.
 He is an avid advocate for fair lending practices, fighting against predatory lending, and encouraging the use of banking services to the un-banking community.
 During his time with the Institute, they acted as advisors to Mexican Presidents Fox and Calderon.

 Dr. Villarreal is a former member of the Consumer Advisory Council of the Federal Reserve Board, and in 2004 was appointed by Wisconsin’s Governor Jim Doyle to be part of the Southeastern Wisconsin Regional Planning Commission.